-The proposal consists of erection of a single storey extension to the rear and side of the residential dwelling.
-The footprint area of the proposed extension is approximately 27m2.
+The proposal consists of conversion of integral garage to habitable accommodation following the erection of a single storey extension to the rear/side of the residential dwelling.
 Further details about the proposals have been provided in Appendix B.

 4.0 Development and Flood Risk Policy